 Prerequisite: ZOOL 141

 Recommended Prep: Chemistry

-Drugs discussed with emphasis
+Drugs discussed with emphasis on sites and

-Drugs discussed with emphasis on sites and mechanism of action, toxicity, fate, and uses of major therapeutic agents.
+mechanism of action, toxicity, fate, and uses of major therapeutic agents.
 A very wide scope of drugs is discussed.
 This course is intended for undergraduates in the health sciences and related fields.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)